 It’s a good idea to start your tour of the National Zoo at the Visitors Center, near the Connecticut Avenue pedestrian entrance.
 Here, you can pick up a zoo map, find out about that day’s special events, and get the schedule for daily guided tours.
-But you certainly don’t need a tour to enjoy the zoo.
-As you can see on the zoo map, the animals are grouped both by type and geographic category.
+But you don’t need a tour to enjoy the zoo.
+A zoo map will show that the animals are grouped both by type and geographic category.
 For example, just past the Visitors Center, you’ll find one of the most innovative exhibits in the zoo: the Cheetah Conservation Station.

 The Smithsonian Conservation Biology Institute is deeply involved in cheetah conservation efforts worldwide, studying behavior, breeding, and the health of these critically endangered big cats.
-At the Conservation Institute, researchers study behavior and hormonal and genetic data to create breeding plans and optimize the health of cubs.
-The three male cheetahs you’ll see here in the National Zoo are part of that research.
+At the Conservation Institute, researchers study behavior, hormonal, and genetic data to create breeding plans and optimize the health of cubs.
+The three male cheetahs in the National Zoo are part of that research.

 Another conservation success story found near the park entrance is the clouded leopard.
-The clouded leopard is not a type of leopard at all—it’s a big cat, a unique species.
-And they are native to Nepal, Bangladesh, eastern India, Sumatra, and Borneo.
-They live in tropical rain forests, and they eat primates, deer, boar, along with birds and rodents.
-There’s maybe 10,000 clouded leopards left in the wild.
+The clouded leopard is not a type of leopard at all—it’s a big cat, a unique species, native to Nepal, Bangladesh, eastern India, Sumatra, and Borneo.
+They live in tropical rain forests, and they eat primates, deer, and boar, along with birds and rodents.
+There are maybe 10,000 clouded leopards left in the wild.

 Elephant Trails—Not Just an Exhibit

-Now, a short walk down the path from these two big cat exhibits, past our friend the bison, you’ll find one of the newest, largest, and most complex exhibits at the zoo: Elephant Trails.
+A short walk down the path from these two big cat exhibits, past the bison, you’ll find one of the newest, largest, and most complex exhibits at the zoo: Elephant Trails.
 It’s a complete Asian elephant conservation facility.
 It was designed to be as close to a natural habitat as possible, while still allowing zookeepers access for medical and dental care, assisted breeding, and behavior research.

 The facility is big enough for up to 10 adult animals plus their offspring, with plenty of room for them to move and explore.
 They have a quarter-mile walking path plus pools for bathing, swimming, and playing.
-Being intelligent animals, they need mental exercise, too; so their keepers provide them with lots of enrichment activities, such as puzzle feeders, which the elephants can explore and interact with to receive a tasty treat.
-They get other toys like balls and tires and even musical instruments to play.
+Being intelligent animals, they need mental exercise, too, so their keepers provide them with lots of enrichment activities, such as puzzle feeders, which the elephants can explore and interact with to receive a tasty treat.
+They get other toys like balls, tires, and even musical instruments to play.
 Some of this is part of ongoing behavioral research, but most of it is simply to keep the elephants happy and satisfied.

 In addition to behavioral research, Smithsonian scientists are studying elephants’ reproductive biology and immunology.
 This information helps them participate in elephant conservation research in Southeast Asia, including tracking of herds and reducing human/elephant conflict.
 The more we learn about these extraordinary animals, the more we can help save them.

-The elephants can be viewed by visitors from a number of vantage points throughout the zoo, but I especially recommend a stop at the Homer and Martha Gudelski Elephant Outpost in good weather when the elephants are walking the track.
+The elephants can be viewed by visitors from several vantage points throughout the zoo, but a stop at the Homer and Martha Gudelski Elephant Outpost in good weather when the elephants are walking the track is recommended.

 Adventures in the Amazonia Exhibit

-Amazonia, toward the south end of the zoo, is home to a number of fascinating exhibits.
+Amazonia, toward the south end of the zoo, is home to some fascinating exhibits.
 For example, in the Electric Fishes Demonstration Lab, electric eels actually power part of the exhibit.
 When the animals emit a charge, it activates lights, screens, and speakers in the lab.
 You can also touch a model electric eel and feel the currents.